dylanlrrb/dylanlrrb.github.io/portfolio/cifar10_classification/README.md

 <img src="./portfolio/cifar10_classification/assets/readme.png" width=400 >

-# Exploring Effect of Image Resizizing on Classification of CIFAR-10 dataset
+# Exploring Effect of Image Resizing on Classification of CIFAR-10 dataset

-### subtitle
+### Using image size as an data augmantation technique

 ## Description